koriinkpen/Interact2019_AI-HCI/README.md

 ## Call for Participation

-**We invite submissions for a one-day workshop to discuss critical questions in bringing the human into the development and deployment of artificial intelligence (AI) systems.**
+**We invite submissions for a one-day workshop to discuss critical questions in bringing the human into the development and deployment of Artificial iIntelligence (AI) systems.**

 Papers should be **2-4 pages long** in the [XXX](https://chi2019.acm.org/authors/chi-proceedings-format/) format, and may address any topics related to the intersections of HCI, AI, and machine learning.
 This includes but is not limited to ongoing work; reflections on past work; combining methods from HCI and design to AI; and emergent ethical, political, and social challenges.